 Students study 4 lessons of French per fortnight.
 They complete various assessment tasks throughout the year to measure their achievements.
 The assessments focus on all four skills: listening, speaking, reading and writing.
 All the topics are relevant to the new GCSE content.

-At the end of the academic year all students complete The Finals which consolidate their Y7 learning journey in French.
+At the end of the academic year all students complete The Finals which consolidate their Year 7 learning journey in French.

 - Pronunciation, phonics, spelling

 - Simple questions & responses

 - Expressing opinions

 - Using cognates and English to understand increasingly more challenging texts